PTPN11

 Tyrosine-protein phosphatase non-receptor type 11 (PTPN11) also known as protein-tyrosine phosphatase 1D (PTP-1D), Src homology region 2 domain-containing phosphatase-2 (SHP-2), or protein-tyrosine phosphatase 2C (PTP-2C) is an enzyme that in humans is encoded by the PTPN11 gene.
 PTPN11 is a protein tyrosine phosphatase (PTP) Shp2.

 PTPN11 is a member of the protein tyrosine phosphatase (PTP) family.
 PTPs are known to be signaling molecules that regulate a variety of cellular processes including cell growth, differentiation, mitotic cycle, and oncogenic transformation.
 This PTP contains two tandem Src homology-2 domains, which function as phospho-tyrosine binding domains and mediate the interaction of this PTP with its substrates.
 This PTP is widely expressed in most tissues and plays a regulatory role in various cell signaling events that are important for a diversity of cell functions, such as mitogenic activation, metabolic control, transcription regulation, and cell migration.
 Mutations in this gene are a cause of Noonan syndrome as well as acute myeloid leukemia.

+Evolution: Although lost in rodents and higher primates, most jawed vertebrates, including sharks, have a second ancient molecule that is very similar to PTPN11 (SHP-2) and has been named SHP-2like (SHP-2L).
+In zebrafish, SHP-2 and SHP-2L have overlapping functional abilities.
+SHP-2 and SHP-2L are quite distinct from SHP-1 (PTPN6).

-Structure and function
+Structure

-This phosphatase, along with its paralogue, Shp1, possesses a domain structure that consists of two tandem SH2 domains in its N-terminus followed by a protein tyrosine phosphatase (PTP) domain.
-In the inactive state, the N-terminal SH2 domain binds the PTP domain and blocks access of potential substrates to the active site.
-Thus, Shp2 is auto-inhibited.

-Upon binding to target phospho-tyrosyl residues, the N-terminal SH2 domain is released from the PTP domain, catalytically activating the enzyme by relieving this auto-inhibition.

-Genetic diseases associated with PTPN11
+PTPN11 encodes the protein tyrosine phosphatase SHP2, which has a modular structure essential for its regulatory function in cell signaling.
+SHP2 consists of two tandem Src homology 2 (SH2) domains at the N-terminus (N-SH2 and C-SH2), followed by a catalytic protein tyrosine phosphatase (PTP) domain and a C-terminal tail containing tyrosyl phosphorylation sites.
+In its inactive, auto-inhibited conformation, the N-SH2 domain binds intramolecularly to the PTP catalytic domain, blocking substrate access to the active site.
+Upon binding to phosphotyrosyl residues on target proteins, the N-SH2 domain undergoes a conformational change that releases the PTP domain, thereby activating the enzyme.
+The catalytic domain itself adopts a conserved fold characteristic of classical PTPs, featuring a catalytic loop (WPD loop) that undergoes conformational changes during substrate binding and catalysis.
+This structural arrangement allows SHP2 to tightly regulate signaling pathways by selectively dephosphorylating substrates involved in cell growth, differentiation, and migration.
+Mutations disrupting the interface between the N-SH2 and PTP domains can lead to constitutive activation or impairment of SHP2, underlying diseases such as Noonan syndrome and certain leukemias.
+The overall structure has been elucidated by multiple crystallographic studies, revealing both the auto-inhibited and active states, which provide insight into its mechanism of regulation and function in diverse cellular contexts.